apayne/rc-shim/README.md

 either of the settings files, the scripts will immediately fail.
-This is by design and was meant to prevent the script from making an assumption about the state of the system it was installed on by forcing the systems administrator to specify it.
+This is by design and was meant to prevent the script from making an assumption about the state of the system it was installed on by forcing the system administrator to specify it.

+3. *Are you using a supported shell?* You can adjust the shim to run with any shell that is supported.
+Using a shell that isn't tested can (and usually will) result in the shim failing.

-3. *Is the rc script name different from the actual service name?* The script will attempt to guess the daemon's name using the name of itself, but this is not always successful because there is no requirement that the name of the rc script match the actual daemon name.
+4. *Is the rc script name different from the actual service name?* The script will attempt to guess the daemon's name using the name of itself, but this is not always successful because there is no requirement that the name of the rc script match the actual daemon name.
 A common